Ramen: Noodles

 The type of noodles used in ramen are called (中華麺, chūkamen), which are derived from traditional Chinese alkaline noodles known as jiǎnshuǐ miàn (鹼水麵).
 Most (chūkamen) are made from four basic ingredients: wheat flour, salt, water, and kansui, derived from the Chinese jiǎnshuǐ (鹼水), a type of alkaline mineral water containing sodium carbonate and usually potassium carbonate, as well as sometimes a small amount of phosphoric acid.
 Ramen is not to be confused with different kinds of noodle such as soba, udon, or somen.

-The origin of jiǎnshuǐ isn't clear.
+The origin of jiǎnshuǐ is unclear.
 It is said to originate in Inner Mongolia.
 Making noodles with jiǎnshuǐ lends them a yellowish hue as well as a firm texture.
 But since there is no natural jiǎnshuǐ or kansui in Japan, it was difficult to make jiǎnshuǐ miàn or chūkamen before the Meiji Restoration (1868).

 Ramen comes in various shapes and lengths.
 It may be thick, thin, or even ribbon-like, as well as straight or wrinkled.

 Traditionally, ramen noodles were made by hand, but with growing popularity, many ramen restaurants prefer to use noodle-making machines to meet the increased demand and improve quality.
-Automatic ramen-making machines imitating manual production methods have been available since the mid-20th century produced by such Japanese manufacturers as Yamato MFG. and others.
+Automatic ramen-making machines imitating manual production methods have been available since the mid-20th century produced by such Japanese manufacturers as Yamato MFG., and others.